 Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Reduce or stop fertilizer entirely in the winter.

 Abutilon is a relatively fast-growing plant, especially when they're young.
 Consequently, younger plants might need to be repotted twice a year, once at the beginning of the growing season and once in the middle.
 Older plants, however, benefit from being slightly pot-bound, so they should be repotted either every other year or yearly into only slightly larger pots.
 Pot-bound plants tend to grow more vigorously and bloom better.

 Abutilon propagates easily from stem-tip cuttings.
-Some experts recommend taking new cuttings every three years or so to start a new stock and disposing of older plants.
+Some experts recommend taking new cuttings every three years to start a new stock and dispose of older plants.
 However, with proper pruning, there's no reason you can't keep an Abutilon houseplant thriving for many years.
 A rooting hormone will increase your chances of success.
-Take cuttings in the spring and place in seed-starting soil in a warm, bright room.
+Take cuttings in the spring and place them in seed-starting soil in a warm, bright room.